sdiehl/stephendiehl.com/posts/monads.md

 ***

-The final result is given a monad we can form a new category called the *Kleisli category* out the monad.
+The final result is given a monad we can form a new category called the *Kleisli category* from the monad.
 The objects are embedded in our original ``c`` category, but our arrows are now Kleisli arrows ``a -> T b``.
 The composition operator ``(>=>)`` over Kleisli arrows is then precisely morphism composition for